Analysis of the hidden-charm pentaquark candidates in the $J/\psi p$ mass spectrum with QCD sum rules: Numerical results and discussions

 In the QCD sum rules for the baryon and pentaquark states with at least one heavy quark, we usually choose the continuum threshold parameters as $\sqrt{s_0}=M_{\rm gr}+ (0.5-0.8)\,\rm{GeV}$ \cite{Wang1508-EPJC,WZG-penta-IJMPA,WangHuang-EPJC-1508-12, WangZG-EPJC-1509-12,WangZG-NPB-1512-32,WangZhang-APPB, WangZG-Pcs4459-333,WangZG-XinQ-Pcs,Wang-cc-baryon-penta}, where the subscript $\rm gr$ stands for the ground states.
 As the ground state masses are unknown, the relation $\sqrt{s_0}=M_{\rm gr}+ (0.5-0.8)\,\rm{GeV}$ serves as a constraint in calculations.

 We acquire the Borel windows and continuum threshold parameters via trial and error, which are shown in Table \ref{Borel}.
 In the Borel windows, the pole contributions are about $(40-60)\%$, which is large enough to extract the pentaquark masses reliably in a systematic way.
+In fact, they are the largest pole contributions in the QCD sum rules for the pentaquark states up to now.
 The pole contributions are defined by,

 with the spectral densities $\rho_{QCD}=\sqrt{s}\rho_{QCD}^1(s)+\rho_{QCD}^{0}(s)$.
 If we have not adopted the energy scale formula in Eq.\eqref{formula}, we only obtain poor pole contributions, as the energy scale formula can enhance the pole contributions significantly and improve the convergent behavior of the operator product expansion significantly.